crystal-lang/shards/README.md

 Please see the [SPEC](https://github.com/ysbaddaden/shards/blob/master/SPEC.md) for more details about the `shard.yml` format.

+Run `shards` afterwards to install dependencies.

 ## Install

+Shards comes with the official Crystal packages since Crystal 0.9.0.
+Check [releases](https://github.com/manastech/crystal/releases) for the latest versions.
+Once you've installed Crystal, run `shards --version` or `shards --help` and it should be there.

-You can download a statically compiled 64bit executable of Shards for Linux or OS X from the [releases](https://github.com/ysbaddaden/shards/releases) page.
+For manual installation, you can download a statically compiled 64bit executable of Shards for Linux or OS X from the [releases](https://github.com/ysbaddaden/shards/releases) page.

 Alternatively you may download a source tarball from the same page (or clone the